 So you’ve just finished a delicious Italian meal and you’re craving some dessert.
 You ask the waiter for the dessert menu and nothing looks good.
 Do you give up?
 After all, there’s no such thing as a healthy dessert…or is there?
 Containing less than half the fat and twice the vitamins that ice cream generally does, gelato, in this writer’s opinion, somehow remains mysteriously healthy and delicious at the same time.
-We know that a few gelaterias are essentially tourist traps so here’s a little guide we put together featuring the top 5 places to get gelato.
+We know that a few gelaterie are essentially tourist traps so here’s a little guide we put together featuring our favorite places to get the best gelato in Italy.

 1. Old Bridge – Rome